Code-Game-Ninja/PDF-Quizer/README.md

 ## Author ✍️

-Created with ❤️ using Next.js and AI
+Created with ❤️ using Next.js and Open Router (API KEY) Made by - Chirag Mishra
 ---

 **Note**: This application uses AI to extract questions.
 Accuracy depends on document formatting and clarity.
 Always review extracted questions for accuracy.